Arriva London: History

-History

-Stamford Hill opened in February 1907 as a London City Council tram depot.
-In February 1939, it was converted into trolleybus depot and in July 1961 for bus use.
-It was closed in 1995, before reopening in 2006.
-It closed again in November 2020.

 Fleet

-As at May 2015, the fleet consisted of 1,460 buses.
-As at March 2021 it numbered 1,590 buses, the second highest of the London Buses operators.
+As of March 2024, the Arriva London fleet consisted of 1,528 buses.

 The Heritage Fleet

 The Heritage Fleet was operated between 2006 and 2022 by Arriva.
 It used AEC Routemasters for private hire work, and was formed after Routemasters in London were withdrawn from normal service in December 2005.

 History

 Arriva London inherited four Routemaster operator services when it purchased Leaside Buses and South London Transport: routes 19, 38, 73 and 159.
 Routes 19 and 159 were replaced by one man double deckers and 38 and 73 by Mercedes-Benz Citaro articulated buses.
 Route 159 was the last London route to be converted on 9 December 2005, bringing 50 years of Routemaster operation to a close.

 Following this, Arriva London collected some of the more significant Routemasters in their fleet and set up the Heritage Fleet in early 2006.

-In November 2022, Arriva London announced it would put all vehicles from the Heritage Fleet up for sale by the end of 2022, ending 17 years of service with the division.
+In November 2022, Arriva London announced it was putting all vehicles from the Heritage Fleet up for sale by the end of 2022, ending 17 years of service with the division.
 Routemaster RM2217 operated special services on route 137 on 2 December to commemorate the end of the Heritage Fleet, with proceeds from the event being donated to the Royal British Legion.